 A local hang out with multiple TVs, a couple pool tables, a jukebox, some video games and cheap, strong drinks.
 There's a parking lot behind the bar off Temple.
 Despite the name and shamrocks outside, it doesn't have much Irish flavor inside.

 Clancy's is not on 4th Street, but it's just around the corner from the V Room on the corner of Broadway and Alamitos.
 It's a divey, but pretty large Irish bar and restaurant with a mix of Irish and other kinds of food on the menu.
 Known for karaoke and trivia nights, decent food and a crowd leaning more toward senior rockers and bikers than hipsters, but depends on the day and whether a band is playing.

 The Prospector bar and restaurant has a full kitchen that does a pretty good job making heavy, fatty comfort food for a bargain price, but anything that looks healthful on the menu is prepared like it's a waste of time.
-It's a hot spot for karaoke on Wednesdays and Fridays with DJs and live music on some nights.
+It's a hot spot for karaoke on Wednesdays and Fridays or come around for live music on Tuesdays, Thursdays, and Saturdays.

 Gallagher's, at Broadway and Temple a couple block's south of O'Connell's, is more of a sports bar than a typical dark dive bar, but I've included it here since it's often included as a stop on pub crawls.
 They have live music, a fun karaoke night and popular Sunday sports brunch.
 The food and service are just OK, but the crowd can be pretty fun.

 Another neighborhood dive bar at the corner of Broadway and Redondo near a few cute shops and the popular Library coffee house.
 One of its biggest selling points, in addition to strong cheap drinks, is the late night fare available from Taco Reno next door.